DBCDK/fbs-cms-adapter/README.md

 1. Accessing anonymous data where `agencyid` is specified in the path
 2. Accessing user specific data where both `agencyid` and `patronid` are specified in the path.

-For theese two types of tokens can be used:
+For these two types of tokens can be used:

 - Anonymous tokens for requests that do not include a Patron ID: `Authorization: Bearer {ANONYMOUS_TOKEN}`
 - Authenticated tokens for requests that includes a Patron ID: `Authorization: Bearer {AUTHENTICATED_TOKEN}`